 Triangle palm: up t 30 feet or so tall, larger where native, 3 sided fountain like feather leaf presentation, perfect in front yard as a centerpiece specimen.

 Ponytail palm: up to 20 feet, long green leaflets, swollen trunk, not really a palm but makes an excellent focal point planting.

 Kentia palms: both varieties, up to 40 feet tall, more in natural habitat, great trees for marking the corners of the house or driveway, a centerpiece or as multiples spaced apart.

-Bottle palm: may make it to 15 feet plus if planted outdoors in soil; slow grower, feather leaf, unique trunk, plant in multiples of 3 or more or as a standalone centerpiece.
+Bottle palm may make it tot 15 feet plus if planted outdoors in soil: slow grower, feather leaf, unique trunk, plant in multiples of 3 or more or as a stand a lone centerpiece.

 Spindle palm: 25 feet tall, feather leaf, multiples of 3 or more for centerpiece, line your driveway, or standalone, equally nice. one of my favorites of the medium palm trees